 Review Article

-A review on fortification of mulberry leaf with vitamins and mineral supplements: Impact on larval development and cocoon yield of silkworm, Bombyx mori.
+A review on fortification of mulberry leaf with vitamins and mineral supplements: Impact on larval development and cocoon yield of Bombyx mori.

 Abstract: The silkworm, Bombyx mori is a monophagous lepidopteran insect which derives required nutrients for its growth and development from mulberry leaf alone.
 Though nutrients present in the mulberry leaves satisfy nutritional needs of silkworm but the quantity of nutrients present vary depending on environmental conditions, usage of fertilizers in field, mulberry varieties, crop protection measures and other field practices.
 Experimental evidence consistently shows that fortifying mulberry leaf with vitamin C, B-complex vitamins or minerals viz., Zn significantly improves larval growth, silk gland development and cocoon productivity in silkworm, Bombyx mori.
 Optimal gains are observed at moderate supplementation levels during the fifth instar.
 However, implementation at scale requires careful attention to concentration, timing, cost and farmer acceptance.

-Key words: Mulberry leaf, Fortification, Silkworm, Bombyx mori, vitamins and minerals
+Key words: Mulberry leaf, Fortification, , Bombyx mori, vitamins and minerals

-Introduction: The silkworm, Bombyx mori L is the specialist feeder (monophagous), depending exclusively on the mulberry leaf (Morus spp.) as its food.
+Introduction: The Bombyx mori L is the specialist feeder (monophagous), depending exclusively on the mulberry leaf (Morus spp.) as its food.
 Needless to say, it has to derive its nutritional requirements from mulberry leaves for its growth and development.
 Any variation in the nutritional components of mulberry leaves may have some influence on the growth and development of silkworm (Gautam et al., 2022).
 Though the availability of silkworm nutrients in mulberry leaf is ensured on most occasions, some time they may not be available in adequate quantities for the larval growth.
 The quality of the leaf can have profound influence on the superiority of silk produced by B. mori.
 Therefore, the production of good cocoon crop is largely dependent on the quality of leaves.
 In other words, leaves of superior quality enhance the chances of realizing good cocoon crop (Ravikumar, 1988).
 Like in other organisms, in the silkworm, B. mori too, nutrition plays an important role in improving the growth and development.
 The intake of nutrient by the silkworm larvae is influenced by the availability of feed (Samami et al., 2019).
 Therefore, silkworm nutrition is considered as a major area of research in sericulture (Legay, 1958).
 One of the alternative ways of improving larval nutrition is enrichment of mulberry leaves with supplementary nutrients such as proteins, amino acids, vitamins and minerals (Etebari et al., 2004).
-So, an attempt has been made to review the effects of enrichment of mulberry leaves with vitamins and minerals on feeding Bombyx mori larvae, evaluating subsequent impacts on larval and cocoon qualtity.
+So, an attempt has been made to review the effects of enrichment of mulberry leaves with vitamins and minerals on feeding Bombyx mori larvae, evaluating subsequent impacts on larval and cocoon quality qualtity.

 Vitamins: Vitamins are organic molecules that are essential micronutrients which an organism needs in small quantities for normal metabolism (Amrein et al., 2024).
 Vitamins play a major role, lack of their presence interrupts enzymatic reactions because they often act as a co-enzymes.
 The silkworm mainly requires vitamin B complex and ascorbic acid for their growth and development.
 Essential vitamins under vitamin B complex required for silkworm are choline, inositol, nicotinic acid, pantothenic acid, pyridoxine, riboflavin, thiamine, biotin and folic acid (Berger et al., 2022).
 During V instar of silkworm there is increase in thiamin, riboflavin and pyridoxine vitamins in the haemolymph due to their need at this stage of silkworm (Borah et al., 2020).